 7. What equipment brands are carried?

 Manufacturers of the better known equipment brands are selective about the contractors they allow to sell and install their equipment.
 Carrier Corporation has chosen Colony Air Conditioning and Heating to be one of their Factory Authorized Dealers and has further awarded Colony with Carrier's highest contractor award: the President's Award.
-Colony is now North Texas' only 4-time winner of the President's Award which is based on technical proficiency as well as exceptionally high customer service scores.
+Colony is now the only 12-time winner in the State of Texas.
+The President's Award is based on technical proficiency as well as exceptionally high customer service scores.

 8. Will the company guarantee a price before work begins?